woodpecker-ci/woodpecker/docs/docs/92-development/01-getting-started.md

 ## Core ideas

-- A configuration should never be [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) (We have agents to exec things 🙂).
+- A (e.g. pipeline) configuration should never be [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) (We have agents to exec things 🙂).
 - If possible follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
 - What is used most should be default.
 - Keep different topics separated, so you can write plugins, port new ideas ... more easily, see [Architecture](./05-architecture.md).